koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_35_img_1.md

+# The image 1 in slide 35 of lecture 3 contains:
 Table titled "Table 4: Influence of Company Size on Collaboration with Customers" with a subheading "Survey Respondents."
 A key is provided stating "1 = 'no collaboration'; 5 = 'extensive collaboration'."

 The table contains six columns, with headers in teal, from left to right: